 Stats and Safety in Motion

 In 2012, over 1.35 million children between the ages of 6 to 19 were injured playing sports.
 The technology behind the peripherals that keep players off the bench has improved greatly through the years.
 Today, schools, universities, recreational and professional sports leagues are taking measures to ensure athletes of all ages are able to compete safely and reduce their risk of injury.
-While some precautions are taken at a rule-book level, others are investing in quality equipment to be worn by athletes and also on and around the sporting area to minimize or help to lessen the severity of injuries.
+While some precautions are taken at a rule-book level, others are investing in quality equipment to be worn by athletes and also on and around the sporting area to minimize or help to lessen the severity of sports field injuries.

 A 2008 U.S. Consumer Product Safety Commission report noted that the annual injury rate sustained by gymnasts were on par with those who play full-contact sports such as hockey, basketball, and soccer.
 The report also concluded that, as a result of many gymnasts practicing on hard, unsafe surfaces, these surfaces may increase the risk for injuries.